 Introduction

-This post builds on our Previous Post where we introduced ‘consistency’, challenged traditional exercise dogma and outlined our workout protocols with an example ‘super-set’.
+This post builds on our Previous Post where we introduced ‘consistency’, challenged traditional exercise dogma and outlined our workout protocols.

 In this post, we will delve into our workout equipment and routines with insights into our approach to strength and health on the road.

-If you are new to resistance training or coming back into it after a lengthy break – DON’T WORRY if it looks too hard.
-These initial posts show examples of how we workout after many years of consistent training.
-In future posts we will provide stepping-stone protocols to get from ‘newbie’ to a master of your own workout programs.
+If you are new to resistance training or coming back into it after a lengthy break - DON'T WORRY if it all seems too hard.
+These initial posts describe how we workout after many years of consistent training.
+In our Members Area we provide a step-by-step guide to get from 'newbie' to a master of your own workout programs.

 Staying Strong and Healthy on the Road